 If after reading this article, you’re leaning towards incorporating YouTube into your marketing strategy, here are a few tips to help you get started:

-Vimeo is certainly a good option if you’re looking to market your videos within a specific niche and prefer quality over quantity.
+If you prefer Vimeo over YouTube, it is certainly a good option for marketing your videos within a specific niche and prefer quality over quantity.

-Engagement: Since Vimeo’s audience is tighter knit then YouTube’s, engaging and responding to viewer comments is very important.
-When people comment and provide feedback on your videos, respond and start a conversation.
+- Engagement: Since Vimeo’s audience is tighter knit then YouTube’s, engaging and responding to viewer comments is very important.
+When people comment and provide feedback on your videos, respond, and start a conversation.
 By actively interacting with Vimeo’s community you will be able to build a network and loyal following.
+I’m